 MEETING POINT FOR ACCREDITATION

-Due to increased security in Brussels, participants are requested to arrive 45 minutes in advance – 9h15 – at the Simone Veil Entrance, Altiero Spinelli building, European Parliament, 1050 Ixelles, Brussels.
+Due to increased security in Brussels, participants are requested to arrive 45 minutes in advance – 16h45 – at the Simone Veil Entrance (in front of Place du Luxembourg), Altiero Spinelli building, European Parliament, 1050 Ixelles, Brussels.

 Participants will be requested to show their ID.